lpaschka37/Team_Generator/README.md

 ## Install Instructions

-You will need [Node.js](https://nodejs.org/en/) to run this application, ensure Node.js is installed first.
+[Node.js](https://nodejs.org/en/) is required to run this application, ensure Node.js is installed.

-Lets get started, ensure the following files and folders are present in the root directory:
+Ensure the following files and folders are present in the root directory to get started:

 * ```package.json``` (contains dependencies)

-Next, open the integrated terminal and run the following command to install [Inquirer](https://www.npmjs.com/package/inquirer):
+Step 2: Open the integrated terminal and run the following command to install [Inquirer](https://www.npmjs.com/package/inquirer):

     npm install